: Parking lot lighting requirements depend on where the parking lot is located. This image is an aerial image of a high school parking lot.

 How to Meet Parking Lot Lighting Requirements?

-Meeting parking lot requirements is as simple.
+Meeting parking lot requirements is simple.

 1. Determine your parking lot lighting requirements